Miorey/wow-model-viewer/README.md

 Collection       | 102 |

 # Updates
 As this library is based on a minified version of the Wowhead model viewer, regular upgrades of this library may require you to clear your cached data.
-If you are using a Docker container named 'bypass-cors-policies', you can follow these steps to clean up the cache:
+If you are using a Docker  `bypass-cors-policies` container, you can follow these steps to clean up the cache:

 ```sh
 docker exec -it [container_id_or_name] /bin/sh